ZhangHanbo/baselines-pytorch/README.md

 1. DDPG, TD3 and NAF should turn on the switches named "unnormobs" and "unnormret" during training.
 The normalization is not optimized for these 3 methods by now and hense, with observation normalization or return normalization, the performance will be much lower than the baselines.

-2. We propose HTRPO for sparse reward reinforcement learning, and as baselines, TRPO and HPG for sparse reward are also implemented.
-To run HTRPO, you need to follow the above instruction.
-To run HPG, you only need to modify the hyperparameter "using_hpg" to "True" in the corresponding config file (e.g. for FetchPush-v1, the config file is configs/HTRPO_FetchPushv1.py).
-To run HTRPO, you need to modify the hyperparameter "sampled_goal_num" to 0 and "using_original_data" to "True", which means that the policy will be trained using only the original collected data without any modification.

-3. All the experimental results compared with baselines will be continuously updated when I have time.
+2. All the experimental results compared with baselines will be continuously updated when I have time.

 ### Environment List